ibm-cloud-academy/ibm-cloud-garage-tdd/README.md

 # Set up your project

 0. Clone this git repository
-    * If you haven't cloned from git.ng.bluemix.net before, you will need to create a [personal access token](https://console.bluemix.net/docs/services/ContinuousDelivery/git_working.html#git_authentication) with **api** scope
+    * In your profile > settings > SSH Keys confirm you have set up an SSH Key for Github.
+If not, then set up SSH access to github.
+[Connecting to GitHub with SSH](https://help.github.com/enterprise/2.6/user/articles/connecting-to-github-with-ssh/)

 1. Install Node.js (v8.1.4 or above)
 	* Mac/Linux: Install nvm from https://github.com/creationix/nvm, then run `nvm use` from your terminal